 It is also not surprising that one Roman history in which Jesus is mentioned was written by a Jew, Titus Flavius Josephus, who lived from just after the death of Jesus (37 CE) to 100 CE.
 (Wikipedia) Josephus aligned himself with the Roman government and found favor, which afforded him the opportunity to pursue historical scholarship.
 His works focused on Jewish history, of which the story of Jesus and his influence was of some concern, though small.
 The mentions of Jesus by Josephus can be characterized more as asides than anything.

 The fact that Jesus is mentioned, though, is significant.
 That he is mentioned only in passing in a text of Jewish history is also significant.
-Josephus is a credible source because he was not a follower of the Way, and his focus is clearly on Jewish history, of which he clearly though Jesus of Nazareth was simply an aside to Josephus writing from Rome.
+Josephus is a credible source because he was not a follower of the Way, and his focus is clearly on Jewish history, of which Jesus of Nazareth was simply an aside.

 The Biblical text, itself, suggests other reasons why Jesus may not have been seen as “such a big deal” during his life.
 He was born in lowly estate as a child to common folk, without fanfare, in a small, provincial town.
 He was virtually unnoticed for 30 years of his life.
 Once his ministry started, zealots among the Jewish people wanted to champion Him as an earthly Messiah to throw off Roman rule and establish a Jewish kingdom in the land overrun with Romans.
 The zealot movement began in 6 AD, and was active during the life of Jesus.